marcioramires/marcioramires/README.md

 Currently creating front-end and some back-end projects. :sunglasses:

+Looking to be a high level fullstack engineer. 👨🏻‍💻

 Putting my focus on deep-learning React, Node.js, MongoDB, Styled Components, HTML5 and CSS3